SniperScript/WIE-LUMINA-25-Hackathon/README.md

 Machine Learning: Python, Scikit-learn, Pandas, Jupyter Notebook

 Backend: Deployed the ML models on streamlit so any user can just download the app1.py and app2.py from our repo and run them on their own local host server.
+Deployed the model on Flask for LINUX as well.

 ### 🤖 Machine Learning Models